Promact/guidelines/Mobile/Swift/StructVsClass.md

 # Struct vs Class

-**- struct is pass-by-copy and class is pass-by-reference** **- pass-by-copy is preferrable to use in Swift as compared to pass-by-reference"
+**- struct is pass-by-copy and class is pass-by-reference**

+**- pass-by-copy is preferrable to use in Swift as compared to pass-by-reference**

 ## Why use pass-by-copy (struct implementation)